ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/webstory_technical_detials.md

 # AMP Valid

-A Web Wtory is technically a single web page built with AMP and adheres to AMP specifications:
+A Web Story is technically a single web page built with AMP and adheres to AMP specifications:

 *   Start with the `<!doctype html>` doctype.
 *   Contain a top-level `<html ⚡>` or `<html amp>` tag.